kevinlin1/just-the-class/pages/jc/spr2022/meeting-3.md

 - Within each column, there are six layers.
 - A cortical column - mini-columnsa re small groups of pyramidal neurons that exist within one layer of each cortical column.
 - Some of the mini-columns form 'residual connections' or standard linear connectives with other mini-columns.
-- Hawinnks' claim: if the cortex has the same structure everywhere and learns, then there exists a general learning algorithm from this structure.
+- Hawkin's claim: if the cortex has the same structure everywhere and learns, then there exists a general learning algorithm from this structure.
 - Neocortex has pyramidal neurons: thousands of inputs from other neurons on synapses.
 Why so many synapses?
 When you get far from the body, the input becomes too weak to trigger action potentials.

+Each neuron has thousands of dendrites
+- Basal dendrites are far away and too weak to produce an action potential
+  - How does this distance play a role?

 - **Learning**: input to prediction to next input to model adjustment.
 - Predictive coding model: update less when you correctly predict the next input, update more when it was unexpected.
+- Input → Prediction → Next Input → Adjust Model

 ### Learning Criteria
 1. Local learning rules
 2. Continuous learning - you can't just train in one environment and expect it to never train.
 Learning must be able to be continuously applied to new environmnets.
 3. Contextual information and prior experience - incorporates prior experience in the brain.
 4. Multiple simultaneous predictions - you can make multiple simultaneous predictions without necessarily being conscious of them.
 5. Robust to noise

+- No mechanism for "ground truth"
+- Brain is always aware of surrounding, but selectivey aware
+- Dynamics of learning are changing (continuous)

 What biological mechanisms meet these?